WhiteOrg/frontend-tech-test/README.md

 - [**Git**](https://git-scm.com/downloads) >= 2.27.0

 You'll also need a **GitHub account** if you don't already have one.
-We'd also strongly recommend the use of an IDE such as [Visual Studio Code](https://code.visualstudio.com/), as well as [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/), though feel free to use whatever setup you prefer 👍
+We'd strongly recommend the use of an IDE such as [Visual Studio Code](https://code.visualstudio.com/), as well as helpful tools like [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/), though feel free to use whatever setup you prefer 👍

 ### Setting Up The Challenge
 1. Open a terminal window and navigate to the folder you want the repository to sit within;
 1. Clone the repository to your local drive using:
 `git clone https://github.com/WhiteOrg/frontend-tech-test.git`
-1. Change directory into the new folder:
+1. Navigate to the new folder:
 `cd frontend-tech-test`
 1. Run `git status` to ensure that you're on the correct branch (`main`) and that the upstream branch is recognised (`origin/main`);
 1. Create a new branch using **your name** e.g.
 `git checkout -b katherine-johnson`
-1. Run `npm start` to launch the app to [http://localhost:3000](http://localhost:3000); you should see a rotating ReactJS logo and some text if everything has worked.
+1. Run `npm start` to launch the app to [http://localhost:3000](http://localhost:3000); you should see a rotating Stech logo and some text if everything has worked.
 Edit that page in the `App.js` file and you should see it automatically update in the browser when you hit save 😎

 At this stage, feel free to push your branch back up to the original repository (see submission instructions for how).
 We won't peek at your work until you submit the final solution, so it's fine (recommended, even) to use the GitHub repo as a backup as you progress.